Skip to content

 img_0414

-Corinth is very close to the the Isthmus, so the historic role of the city was to secure the passage way to mainland Greece and profiting from being a Checkpoint Charlie for ancient merchants and soldiers.
+Corinth is very close to the Isthmus, so the city’s historic role was to secure passage to mainland Greece and profit from being a Checkpoint Charlie for ancient merchants and soldiers.
 A necessary evil not unlike modern borders.
-So it was a relative well situated metropole by itself during the Classic periode, bursting with urban life and religious worship.
-Later it lost much of its influence during the Hellenistic period in the 4th century, regaining importance as redesigned city under the Romans a few centuries later.
-But in a more modern perspective the most important role for Corinth was having to be an early place of Christian worship.
-The city is mentioned extensively in the New Testament and it was one of the destinations of Apostel Paul during his journey around the Mediterranean.
-On the main sight of Archea Korinthos, some kilometers outside of the modern Corinth, you see some remains of a building, which was originally a temple and later reconstructed into a church, retaining features of the old faith and developing them according to the new beliefs.
-The deep connection Christianity holds to the old Greeks and Romans is apparent here.
-A sense of continuity in a way which is known but generally not well understood in its full extense it seems to me.
+So, it was a relatively well-situated metropole by itself during the Classic period, bursting with urban life and religious worship.
+Later, it lost much of its influence during the Hellenistic period in the 4th century, regaining importance as a redesigned city under the Romans a few centuries later.
+But from a more modern perspective, the most crucial role of Corinth was having to be an early place of Christian worship.
+The city is mentioned extensively in the New Testament, and it was one of the destinations of Apostel Paul during his journey around the Mediterranean.
+On the main sight of Archea Korinthos, some kilometers outside of modern Corinth, you see some remains of a building, originally a temple and later reconstructed into a church, retaining features of the old faith and developing them according to the new beliefs.
+The deep connection Christianity holds to the ancient Greeks and Romans is apparent here.
+It seems to me to be a sense of continuity in a way that is known but generally not well understood to its full extent.

 img_0421